Choosing the right Moka Pot size can feel like a complex endeavor.

 To determine the size of your Moka pot, look for the cup measurement indicated on the pot.

-Moka pots are typically labeled with their capacity for espresso cups, smaller than standard coffee cups.
+Moka pot coffee makers are typically labeled with their capacity for espresso cups, which are smaller than standard coffee cups.

 For example, a 3-cup Moka pot can produce three shots of espresso or roughly 6 ounces of strong coffee.